Raising greenhouse height: a strategic choice for growers

 Source: HD.com

-As we provide the news for free, we are relying on revenues from our banners.
-Raising greenhouse height: a strategic choice for growers The greenhouse industry in the Netherlands is in constant development.
+Raising greenhouse height: a strategic choice for growers Raising greenhouse height: a strategic choice for growers The greenhouse industry in the Netherlands is in constant development.

-"Raising a greenhouse is not a last resort, it is a strategic choice," he says.
 "Anyone who asks why they would raise a greenhouse quickly discovers that extra height directly contributes to yield, flexibility, and continuity." © TC van den Dool When a greenhouse is raised, more than just volume changes, so does the behaviour of light and air inside the structure.
+"A better-controlled climate also tends to reduce energy consumption, because heating, ventilation, and screening can be deployed more effectively."
+Van Ardenne sees a growing number of growers consciously choosing to raise their existing greenhouse rather than expand their footprint.

 Frequently Asked Questions